UBC-CIC/amazon-transcribe-captions-for-zoom/README.md

     * Verify that Closed Caption is enabled.
     * If the setting is disabled, click the toggle to enable it.
     * If a verification dialog displays, click Turn On to verify the change.
-    * Enable Save Captions to allow participants to save fully closed captions or transcripts
+    * Enable Save Captions to allow participants to save transcripts at the end of Zoom session

 ## Architecture